 Learn more about how to reduce production downtime and protect your profits with a purging compound.

 Lenny Gutierrez is a Purging Expert & Technical Sales Representative with over 20 years of experience in the plastics industry.
-He was responsible for the growth of the Mexican & South American Asaclean market, and now serves molders, extruders, & blow molders in the Southeast.
+He was responsible for the growth of the Mexican & South American Asaclean markets before sharing his expertise and friendly disposition with molders, extruders, and blow molders in the midwest.